google/WebFundamentals/src/content/en/fundamentals/app-install-banners/promoting-install-mobile.md

 3. Combine more than one of these techniques in different parts of your PWA, but be careful not to overwhelm or annoy your user with install promotion.
    Remember rule #1!
+4. Only show the promotion when you [detect][beforeinstallprompt-event] that the `beforeinstallprompt` event has been fired.

 ## Automatic browser promotion